centiservice/mats3/README.md

 Go to the [Documentation](https://mats3.io/docs/) page of [mats3.io](https://mats3.io/).

+The different modules are described in the [README-development.md](README-development.md), which also contains instructions on how to build, develop, run unit tests and integration tests, of the library itself.

 # What is Mats?

 There's a document going into details [here](https://mats3.io/background/what-is-mats/), and for the rationale behind